Pointbr8ker-123/PerpScope/README.md

   - Source of all market data
   - Perpetual futures OHLCV, spot OHLCV, and 8-hour funding rates
   - Covers ~300 USDT-margined altcoin contracts

+### Architecture Decision: Single Database

+PerpScope currently uses a single Supabase PostgreSQL database for everything — price data, user accounts, and alerts.

+I actually started with a split setup: time-series price data went into TimescaleDB, while user data stayed in Supabase.
+Why?
+Because Supabase's free tier only gives you 500MB, which filled up fast.
+But once I added the 90-day data retention policy, storage wasn't a problem anymore.

+I kept running both databases for a while, but then I found out TimescaleDB's free tier only lasts a month.
+So I consolidated everything into Supabase before the TimescaleDB expired and broke the system.

+Turns out, standard PostgreSQL with good indexing handles our current needs just fine — ~300 coins, a 90-day rolling window, about 150MB total data.

+If PerpScope ever grow past 500 coins or need to keep data for more than a year, we can bring TimescaleDB back.
+The old connection code is still sitting in `backend/database/timescale.py`, so the switch would be straightforward.

 ---